CyrusYip/cyrusyip-blog/content/en/posts/2024-09-21-css-margin-collapsing.md

 }
 ```

 The bottom margin of the upper element (50px) is larger, so it remains and another margin (10px) disappears.
-When we add `display: grid;` to the container to make it a grid container, the two margins exist at the same time.
+When we add `display: grid;` to the container, `<p>` elements become grid items, which establish block formatting contexts, so margin collapsing is disabled.
+Now you can see the two margins exist at the same time.

+For more details on block formatting context, see [What is Block Formatting Context (BFC) in CSS](/en/posts/2024/09/22/css-block-formatting-context/).

 ---